Find out how managing people risk across five key pillars can build business and human resilience.

-Critical to mitigating these risks is recognizing that while people are an organization’s most important strength, they can also bring significant risk.
+Critical to mitigating these risks is recognising that while people are an organisation’s most important strength, they can also bring significant risk.

 Instead of reacting to unfolding events, HR and Risk must now collaborate to mitigate people risks linked to health and safety, ESG and the future of work.
 This requires putting a proper foundation for risk management in place, including proactive measures to protect employees.